Absolution (album): Music and lyrics

 Absolution contains elements of alternative rock, progressive rock, hard rock, and art rock.
-It features a more polished and direct sound than Muse's previous albums.
-In 2020, Wolstenholme described it as a continuation of their second album, Origin of Symmetry (2001): "We knew what we wanted to do, and we'd found our feet a little bit, and we felt comfortable with what we did."
+Its sound is more polished and direct than Muse's previous albums.
+In 2020, Wolstenholme described it as a continuation of Origin of Symmetry: "We knew what we wanted to do, and we'd found our feet a little bit, and we felt comfortable with what we did."

-Initially, Bellamy planned Absolution as a concept album about insanity; Reeve said "Butterflies & Hurricanes" was a remnant of this idea.
+Initially, Bellamy planned Absolution as a concept album about insanity; "Butterflies & Hurricanes" was a remnant of this idea.
 The direction changed following the beginning of the Iraq War.
 Bellamy said that the lyrics for "Apocalypse Please" followed naturally from the "epic and in-your-face" chord progression.
+For "Butterflies and Hurricanes", Bellamy sought to create a heavy rock song using classical piano instead of guitar, with a continuous "mechanical" paradiddle.
+"Blackout" features mandolin and orchestra.

+The lyrics incorporate themes of fear, mistrust, achievement and joy, and a general theme of "things coming to an end".
+Bellamy was inspired by 9/11 conspiracy theories, which he described as "good subject matter" for songwriting.
+He later disavowed conspiracy theories as dangerous.
 The end of Muse's relationship with their American label, Maverick, also influenced the lyrics.
-Bellamy became interested in conspiracy theories connected to subjects involving the September 11 attacks, which he described as "good subject matter" for songwriting.
-He later disavowed conspiracy theories as dangerous.

-The lyrics incorporate themes of fear, mistrust, personal achievement and joy, and a general theme of "things coming to an end".
 Bellamy said that absolution was "not necessarily a religious word; it has meanings of purity, but it's not necessarily talking from a Christian or any particular religious point of view.
 I think it's just suggesting that the act of making music is a way of understanding things."

 Artwork

 The Absolution cover was created by Storm Thorgerson, and depicts the shadows of figures either leaving or descending to Earth.
 Rather than use software such as Photoshop, Thorgerson's team cut shapes from hardboard, fixed them to poles and photographed them in a chalk pit to create strong shadows.
-The Reader's Digest writer Kris Griffiths likened the image to the René Magritte painting Golconda.
+The Reader's Digest writer Kris Griffiths likened the image to the 1953 René Magritte painting Golconda.